 Competency 3.1.f.
 Students demonstrate the ability to provide consultation to individuals or organizations regarding the psychological aspects of their work.

-A. Competencies related to assessment, individual differences, and treatment

-Competency 1.1.e.: Students demonstrate knowledge of individual differences in behavior, functional and dysfunctional aspects of behavior, and psychopathology and diagnosis.
-Student should:
+A. Competencies related to assessment, individual differences, an d trea tment Competency 1.1.e.: Students demonstrate knowledge of individu ehavi or, fu nctional and dysfunctional aspects of behavior, and psychopathology and Student should: